TL;DR

 2. The Uniqueness Test

 Use Smart Tools AI's reverse image search tool to find where your images appear elsewhere.
 Your customers might already have seen them somewhere else, which means you're building zero brand recognition.
-This simple audit reveals exactly how much visual real estate you're surrendering to generic, forgettable imagery that does nothing to differentiate your brand.
+This simple audit reveals precisely how much visual real estate you're surrendering to generic, forgettable imagery that does nothing to differentiate your brand.

 Final Words